skullernet/q2pro/INSTALL.md

 Vorbis format.
 Music files should be placed in `music` subdirectory of the game directory in format `music/trackNN.ogg`, where `NN` corresponds to CD track number. `NN` should be typically in range 02-11 (track 01 is data track on original CD and should never be used).
+GOG naming scheme which has tracks 02-21 (with extra tracks for `rogue` and `xatrix` addons) is also supported.

-Note that so-called ‘GOG’ naming convention where music tracks are named ‘Track01’ to ‘Track21’ is not supported.
+Depending on FFmpeg configuration, music in several other formats can be transparently supported: FLAC, Opus, MP3 and WAV.

 MinGW-w64
 ---------